andrewjw/site/_posts/2011-11-25-programming-documentary.md

 that computing power is common place means that people are used to software created by large teams with dedicated designers.
 An individual with no experience can't hope to come to close to something like that.
 Fortunately computers are so much more powerful today that much of the complexity that you needed to cope with can be abstracted away.
-Libraries like <a href="http://vpython.org/">VPython</a> make it very simple to produce complicated and impressive 3D graphics.
+Libraries like [VPython](http://vpython.org/) make it very simple to produce complicated and impressive 3D graphics.

 I'm certainly not the only person who wants to help teach the masses to program, but realistically you need an